Dr. Ryan Heuser

 LLTK: Literary Language Toolkit (LLTK): corpora, models, and tools for the digital humanities, in Python.

-Slingshot: Python wrapper for MPI to “slingshot” a small Python or R function against the Goliath of Big Data.
+Slingshot: Python wrapper for MPI to “slingshot” a Python or R function across a large dataset.

 Teaching